-Fig 2.
+Figure 2.
 Flowchart of the research

-The stages of this research were data collection, validity and reliability test, fuzzyfication, calculation of mean value, defuzzyfication, calculation of servqual value without weight, calculation of weight of each variable, calculation of weighted servqual value.
-The stage of data collection in this study was performed to identify the attributes of health services, preparation of questionnaire, and distribute the questionnaire to the respondents.
-Respondents used in this research were patient or family of patient in Dr.Ramelan hospital, especially in inpatient units In this research, a total amount of 25 attributes of
+The stages of this research were data collection, validity and reliability test, fuzzyfication, calculation of mean value, defuzzyfication, calculation of servqual value without weight, calculation of the weight of each variable, calculation of weighted servqual value.
+The stage of data collection in this study was performed to identify the attributes of health services, preparation of questionnaire, and the distribute the questionnaire to the respondents.
+Respondents used in this research were patient or family of a patient in hospital "X", especially in inpatient units In this research, a total amount of 25 attributes of health services had been identified to be assessed by the respondents, such attributes were: